telerik/winforms-docs/ganttview/formatting/creating-custom-cells.md

 # Creating Custom Cells

 __RadGanttView__ allows you to replace the standard cells displayed in the text view with custom ones.
-The following example demonstrates how to add a custom cell element having a check box.
+The following examples demonstrates how to add a custom cell element having a check box.

 >caption Figure 1: Checkbox Cell